inaimathi/web-mote/README.md

 The folder/video/audio/image icons are from the [Crystal Clear set](http://commons.wikimedia.org/wiki/Crystal_Clear) (released under [LGPL](http://www.gnu.org/licenses/lgpl.html)).

-A copy of [jQuery](http://jquery.com/) and [jQueryUI](http://jqueryui.com/) are included for ease of use.
-Both are [dual-licensed under GPL and MIT-style licenses](http://jquery.org/license/).
+A copy of [jQuery](http://jquery.com/) is included for ease of use.
+It's [dual-licensed under GPL and MIT-style expat licenses](http://jquery.org/license/).

-The system uses [backbone.js](http://backbonejs.org/) (and therefore also [underscore.js](http://underscorejs.org/)) for the purposes of internal routing.
-Both are released under the [MIT-style Expat license](https://github.com/documentcloud/backbone/blob/master/LICENSE)

-[handlebars.js](http://handlebarsjs.com/) is used for HTML templating.
-It is released under an [MIT-style Expat license](https://github.com/wycats/handlebars.js/blob/master/LICENSE).
+A copy of the fantastic [Angular.js](http://angularjs.org/) is included for ease of use.
+It's released under an [MIT-style expat license](https://github.com/angular/angular.js/blob/master/LICENSE)